let4be/crusty/main/README.md

   While we can crawl thousands of domains in parallel - we should absolutely limit concurrency on per-domain level to avoid any stress to crawled sites, see `job_reader.default_crawler_settings.concurrency`.
+  More over testing shows that A LOT of totally different domains can live on the same physical IP... so we never try to fetch more than `job_reader.domain_top_n` domains from the same IP

   It's also a good practice to introduce delays between visiting pages, see `job_reader.default_crawler_settings.delay`.

-  Additionally, there are massive sites with millions of sub-domains(usually blogs) such as tumblr.com.
-  Special care should be taken when crawling them, as such we implement a sub-domain concurrency limitation as well, see `job_reader.domain_tail_top_n` setting which defaults to 3 - no more than 3 sub-domains can be crawled concurrently

-  Currently, there's no `robots.txt` support but this can be added easily(and will be)
+  Currently, there's no `robots.txt` support(rust lacks good robots.txt implementation) but this can be added easily(and will be with time)

 - Observability